abcdefgh000/notes/c++/reference_and_pointer/reference_and_pointer.md

 * **A Reference is just a Pointer in disgise.
 References is just syntax sugar on top of Pointers**, so it's easier to read and use
 * References do not really occupy memoery, they do not really have storage, they are not typical variables.

 A reference is just an alias to the original variable.
+When we compile the code, we will only get one variable, which is the original variable, the reference is not a new variable, it's just an alias.

 ### 声明 reference
 ```cpp